phax/ph-datetime/README.md

 #ph-datetime

-Java date time library based on joda time
+Java date time library based on [Joda-Time](http://www.joda.org/joda-time/).

 #Maven usage
 Add the following to your pom.xml to use this artifact: